jrd261/exp-docs/_pages/authentication.md

 # Exchanging Credentials for a Token

 To obtain an authentication token, you must send a POST request to ```/api/auth/login``` with a JSON payload containing your login credentials.
-There are three different types of login credentials:
-- User
-- Device
-- Consumer App
+If successful, the response will be a [authentication response payload](#authentication-response-payload).

 ## User Credentials